Explore Jobs

 Source: IBM

-The above chart highlights the Data Science skills that, according to IBM, are the hardest for employers to find.
-Across all analytics skills, those taking the longest for employers to hire include data infrastructure and management skills, such as Enterprise Data Management and Database Architecture; Big Data–related skills, such as Apache Hive and Pig; and Data Governance.
+The chart above illustrates the Data Science skills that, according to IBM, are the most challenging for employers to find.
+Skills that take the longest for employers to fill include data infrastructure and management skills, like Enterprise Data Management and Database Architecture; Big Data-related skills, such as Apache Hive and Pig; and Data Governance.

 Most Common Data Scientist Skills